jacobsternx/odin/foundations-course/03-foundations-js-basics.md

 let $ = 1; // declared a variable with the name "$"
 let _ = 2; // and now a variable with the name "_"
 ```
+> We generally use upper case for constants that are “hard-coded”.
+Or, in other words, when the value is known prior to execution and directly written into the code.
 == END This variable tutorial ==

 The above tutorial mentioned this, but it’s important enough to note again: let and const are both relatively new ways to declare variables in JavaScript.
 In many tutorials (and code) across the internet you’re likely to encounter var statements.
 Don’t let it bother you!
 There’s nothing inherently wrong with var, and in most cases var and let behave the same way.
 But sometimes the behavior of var is not what you would expect.
 Just stick to let (and const) for now.